THB-account/AstroGrip/README.md

 # AstroGrip
+glove_driver is the script/frame work to develop the application from.
+This should be runnable on any pc without any additional sensors required.
+The last training_release is used for the actual glove.

 A project from the student initiative Bears at Technical University Berlin.
 This repo documents the code is used to control the AstroGrip glove based measurement system.

 A general class overview for glove_driver/the training release is seen here.
 On training release only the pressure/temperature sensor and the spectrometer were used.